-Power of attorney documents are some of the most vital parts of an estate plan.
-They are often used in planning for incompetence, and with proper drafting, can avoid the need for court involvement if an individual loses the capacity to make decisions for themselves.
+Power of attorney documents are some of the most vital components of an estate plan.
+They are often used in planning for incapacity, and with proper drafting, can avoid the need for court involvement if an individual loses the capacity to make decisions for themselves.
 We welcome you to read more, below.
 To speak with us about your needs for powers of attorney, we invite you to call today for a free initial telephone consultation.

 A durable power of attorney is intended to help the client, or 'Principal', with their day-to-day living upon incapacity.
 These responsibilities can include: